Voided and cancelled car insurance

 If your insurance provider finds out about information that you failed to share when taking out the car insurance policy, it could decide to cancel or void your policy.
-This non-disclosure of information can relate to previously cancelled insurance policies, historic claims, driving convictions or even medical conditions that could affect your ability to drive safely.
+This non-disclosure of information can relate to previously cancelled insurance policies, claims history, driving convictions or even medical conditions that could affect your ability to drive safely.

 An insurance provider will usually view each non-disclosure case separately and base its decision on how serious the issue is.
 For example, if the non-disclosure was an innocent mistake of information being missed off the car insurance application form, the provider may be more forgiving.

-If on the other hand, information was specifically kept from an insurance provider, the respective company may decide to cancel your protection altogether.
+If, on the other hand, information was specifically kept from an insurance provider, the company may decide to cancel your protection altogether.

 Common ways your car insurance could be voided

 Avoid an insurance company invalidating your car insurance for one of these reasons: